mtolly/onyx/README.md

       1. Remove the first 10.991 seconds.
       2. Fade in the first 5.673 seconds.
-      3. Cut off the song after 598 seconds (9 minutes 58 seconds).
+      3. Cut off the song after 9 minutes, 58 seconds.
       4. Fade out the last 5.200 seconds.

     Also, mix in the file `gen/plan/album/countin.wav` to add countin sounds.